-As an artist and writer, I specialise in lifelike wildlife and nature inspired paintings and drawings, plus poetry and novels.
+As an artist and writer, Marie-Claire specialises in lifelike wildlife and nature inspired paintings and drawings, plus poetry and novels.

-While working directly with the Mayor of Auckland City, John Banks, I participated in the Mazda Art Awards, exhibiting a painting of a brown kiwi at dusk.
-This painting has since been licensed to Jason Products for use on home decor products.
-I have been awarded places in most competitions entered.
-Even having Australia’s Ken Done create a new section for the Mosman Bicentennial Awards to enable him to grant me with the title ‘Most Promising Artist’ at age sixteen.
-Further awards include two consecutive years in the Merriwa Art Awards, attracting entries from around Australia, and ‘Best Natural Fauna’ at The Kapiti Observer Rotary Art Show.
+While working directly with the Mayor of Auckland City, John Banks, she participated in the Mazda Art Awards, exhibiting a painting of a brown kiwi at dusk.
+This painting was licensed to Jason Products for use on home decor products.
+She has been awarded places in most competitions entered.
+Even having Australia’s Ken Done create a new section for the Mosman Bicentennial Awards to enable him to grant the title ‘Most Promising Artist’ at age sixteen.
+Further awards include third place for drawing in the 2019 Sydney Royal Easter Show and two consecutive years in the Merriwa Art Awards, attracting entries from around Australia, and ‘Best Natural Fauna’ at The Kapiti Observer Rotary Art Show.

-Many of my poems are in essence intimate images of the natural world.
-My poem 'Sleeping Is How We Awaken’ reached the finalists stage of the 2016 Lane Cove Fiction Awards, published in the Lane Cove Literary Awards 2016: an Anthology.
-I am also crafting a Young Adult novel series, while my unreleased poetry collection on birds will be brought together with artwork to form an exhibition and book after the completion of the current project I am working on.
+Many of her poems are in essence intimate images of the natural world.
+Her poem 'Sleeping Is How We Awaken’ reached the finalists stage of the 2016 Lane Cove Fiction Awards, published in the Lane Cove Literary Awards 2016: an Anthology.

-I have held exhibitions featuring birds throughout New Zealand’s north island and been covered in New Zealand local and national press.
-One of my brown kiwi paintings is the cover for Coromandel Life Magazine Spring 2018 edition with other paintings in the series illustrating an article on the New Zealand Department of Conservation.
+Marie-Claire has held exhibitions featuring birds throughout New Zealand’s north island and been covered in New Zealand local and national press.
+One of her brown kiwi paintings was the cover for Coromandel Life Magazine Spring 2018 edition with other paintings in the series illustrating an article on the New Zealand Department of Conservation.
 International sales include to Europe and Asia as well as New Zealand and Australia.
-My passion for nature is expressed through a number of series including New Zealand and Australian birds and botanical watercolour / ink drawings of Australian Grevilleas.
+Her passion for nature is expressed through a number of series including New Zealand and Australian birds and botanical watercolour / ink drawings of Australian Grevilleas.

-Commissions include a painting of a Brown Kiwi for the Tawharanui Regional Park TOSSI committee to celebrate the work of volunteers and commemorate the opening of a predator-proof fence, plus paintings of endangered birds for an investment art collector, paintings of Australian native animals for a multinational businessman and wildlife drawings and paintings for numerous private collectors.
-Many of my paintings have been featured in restricted release series of calendars.
+Commissions include a painting of a Brown Kiwi for the Tawharanui Regional Park TOSSI committee to celebrate the work of volunteers and commemorate the opening of a predator-proof fence, plus paintings of endangered birds for an investment art collector, paintings of Australian native animals for a multinational businessman and wildlife and pet portrait drawings and paintings for numerous private collectors.
+Many of her paintings have been featured in restricted release series of calendars.

-I have illustrated rare deep-sea shells for scientific journals and provided sketches for speleological journals detailing micro-bats and cave systems.
-I have been personally invited to participate in the Kiwi Recovery Programme and allowed access behind the scenes to photograph New Zealand native fauna for reference in my paintings.
+Marie-Claire has illustrated rare deep-sea shells for scientific journals and provided sketches for speleological journals detailing micro-bats and cave systems.
+She was personally invited to participate in the Kiwi Recovery Programme and allowed access behind the scenes to photograph New Zealand native fauna for reference in her paintings.

-Naturalists and conservationists like Sir David Attenborough and Don Merton have given direction to my work.
-My meetings with Sir David Attenborough over the years as an avid admirer and my own engagement in nature have cemented my desire to depict the wildlife around us.
-This I have faithfully been doing since I first began drawing and writing as a young child.
+Naturalists and conservationists like Sir David Attenborough and Don Merton have given direction to Marie-Claire’s work.
+Meetings with Sir David Attenborough over the years as an avid admirer and her own engagement in nature have cemented her desire to depict the wildlife around us.
+This she has faithfully been doing since first beginning to draw and write as a young child.

-Self-taught, it is through dedicated practice that I have learned to write and to illustrate wildlife.
-And it is a subject matter that will remain close to my heart.
+Self-taught, it is through dedicated practice that Marie-Claire has learned to write and to illustrate wildlife.
+And it is a subject matter that will remain close to her heart.

 - Representing Gallery,Kiwi Art House Gallery, 288 Cuba St, Wellington, New Zealand